GuruMaps/iOSManual/03-settings.md

 #### Restore from a backup

-Tap the backup you created earlier in the list on the Data Backup screen to restore, or select .gbackup file from the Files App or from other cloud service \(e.g. in Dropbox App\), then tap the \[!!\] icon and select "Copy to Galileo" option.
+Tap the backup you created earlier in the list on the Data Backup screen to restore, or select .gbackup file from the Files app or from other cloud service \(e.g. in Dropbox App\), then tap the \[!!\] icon and select "Copy to Galileo" option.

 ![](/assets/data_backup_restore.png)

-**Note**: restoring from backup will remove all current bookmarks and GPS tracks in My Collections.
+**Note**: Restoring from backup will remove all current bookmarks and GPS tracks in My Collections.

 ### Cache info {#cacheInfo}